ColinKennedy/USD-Cookbook/tricks/attribute_source_check/README.md

 Attributes in USD can have values from multiple sources such as

 - time-samples
-- linear interpolation (between two time-samples)
+- linear interpolation (a value between two time-samples)
 - default values
 - schema fallback values

-Because time-sampled Attributes can be offset and scaled when referenced / payloaded into another Layer, how does one know how a composed value was created?
+Because time-sampled Attributes can be offset and scaled when referenced / payloaded into another Layer, it can get tough to know how a composed value was resolved.

 ### C++